You're already subscribed!

 The difference lies in the fact that once the grapes have been crushed, the juice is only left in contact with the skins for a short amount of time.

-To give you some idea, the normal procedure for making red wine involves leaving the grape juice to macerate on the skins for 2 to 3 weeks.
+To give you some idea, the normal procedure for making red wine involves leaving the grape juice to macerate on the skins for two to three weeks.

 There are some very pale rosé wines, while others have a deeper colour, somewhat closer to red.
 To understand these differences, we need to remember that there are two methods for making rosé wines: